Enriching the community through job skills, development, and placement services

-Goodwill Industries of Kentucky embraces colocation to keep its IT staff focused on supporting dynamic employment programs for Kentucky’s underemployed population.
+Goodwill Industries of Kentucky embraces hybrid IT solutions to keep its staff focused on supporting dynamic employment programs for Kentucky’s underemployed population.

 Goodwill Industries of Kentucky is one of 132 regional Goodwill Industries organizations—each of which is operated independently to best serve the demographics of its community.
 Best known for its affordable retail stores, Goodwill of Kentucky offers more than low-priced merchandise.
 The nonprofit uses the revenue generated from the sales of donated goods to fund job placement, skill development and career planning services for Kentuckians with disabilities and other challenges such as limited education, legal issues and chronic poverty.
 Through partnerships with regional businesses, Goodwill of Kentucky assists these individuals in finding and maintaining long-term employment.

 Maximized resources required to effectively drive mission

 Headquartered in Louisville, Goodwill Industries of Kentucky is dedicated to providing the skills and training necessary to reintegrate individuals with disabilities and life challenges into the workforce using the revenue from its retail stores to support this mission.
 As a nonprofit, Goodwill of Kentucky always looks for opportunities to streamline and improve its operations to enrich and support its programs.